 The Canadian private equity market has seen a steady increase in deals.
 The number of transactions, as opposed to their dollar value, are a better way to evaluate the market because one or two mega-deals can skew the overall picture, Pinto explains.

-Many of those deals are under $100 million, which don’t normally have a lender, he explains.
+Many of those deals are less than $100 million, which don’t normally have a lender, he explains.
 Rather, the private equity firm will write a cheque covering the entire deal.
-Of the 603 private equity deals done in Canada last year, 429 were under $100 million, according to CVCA’s data.
+Of the 603 private equity deals done in Canada last year, 429 were less than $100 million, according to CVCA’s data.

 When lenders are involved, they are often banks.